Aksutime/PyOS-Abandoned/README.md

 PyOS Is A Little OS Project.
 From Now On This Will Be Linux Only Until I Make It A Crossplatform Project.
-I Have Abandoned This Project.
+(UPDATE) I Have Abandoned This Project.
+Maybe I Continue This Project Later.